evilprince2009/Windows-Terminal-Customization/README.md

 ## Windows Teminal Customization

-### These tweaks / custimizations techniques are Windows Only.
+### These tweaks / custimizations techniques are Windows Only

 Very often I'm asked how I customized my Windows Terminal.
 This repo will walk you through step-by-step how to make your terminal look like the one I use.
 Fisrt of all, let's have look at my Windows Terminal.